 #8 Take a Warm Shower or Bath Before Bed

-Warming therapy can get your body to unwind, relax, and let go of any anxiety that may trouble you before bed (thereby preventing you from falling asleep and getting your circadian rhythm set).
+Warming therapy can get your body to unwind, and relax.
 A warm nighttime shower can signal to your brain that it’s time for bed, especially if you make it part of your wind-down routine.

 #9 Stop Looking at Screens

 Don’t add blue light into the mix!
 During your resetting efforts, give yourself a two-hour before-bedtime cutoff.
 If you’re going to bed at 9:30 pm, stop looking at your phone and turn the TV off at 7:30 pm.
 You will thank us, promise.

 We can’t stress the importance of quality sleep enough — having a goal to reset your circadian rhythm is a true act of self-care.
 So, keep at all of the above until you feel settled and like your sleep clock is back into its natural cycle (with a wakeup time that works for you, and with restful, good quality sleep!).